MaastrichtU-IDS/best-practices/website/blog/2021-1-19-private-image-openshift-deploy.md

     * Linking to the relevant GitHub repository.
     * Providing documentation in markdown for the package.
     * Utilizing Github users and groups for authorization on the image.
+* Storing code, CI/CD, packages and images on the same platform.
+* Faster communication between the GitHub Actions server and GHCR servers.

 ## Using GitHub Personal Access Tokens